NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

 After running the above commands, you will have a folder ``glue_data`` with data folders for every GLUE task.
 For example, data for MRPC task would be under ``glue_data/MRPC``.
 Use ``--task_name`` argument to run the training script on a specific task, use lower cased task name: ``cola, sst-2, mrpc, sts-b, qqp, mnli, qnli, rte, wnli``.

-The GLUE tasks can be fine-tuned on 4 pretrained back-bone models supported in NeMo: Megatron-LM BERT, BERT, AlBERT and RoBERTa.
+The GLUE tasks can be fine-tuned on 4 pre-trained back-bone models supported in NeMo: Megatron-LM BERT, BERT, AlBERT and RoBERTa.
-See the list of available pretrained Huggingface models `here <https://huggingface.co/transformers/pretrained_models.html>`__.
+See the list of available pre-trained Huggingface models `here <https://huggingface.co/transformers/pretrained_models.html>`__.
-To get the list of all NeMo supported pretrained models run:
+To get the list of all NeMo supported pre-trained models run:

 .. code-block:: python